 Walking amongst the leaning palm trees, digging my toes in the golden sand and listening to the magical sounds of the ocean made me feel like I was in a dream.

 On our way back to Galle Fort we made a slight detour and briefly stopped at Jungle Beach.
 The hidden cove is reachable by following a path down to the ocean.
-We only stayed for a few minutes and weren’t overly impressed since we just came from, in my opinion, the most beautiful beach in Sri Lanka.
+Staying only for a few minutes, we walked around and then made our way back to the road.

 For the hour long journey from Galle Fort to the charming seaside village of Mirissa Beach we opted to take a tuk-tuk.
 Having a private driver is significantly more expensive than taking the bus but our driver gave us a deal we couldn’t resist.
 For 3500 LKR ($22.85) roundtrip we were given the opportunity to stop anywhere along the way which meant we were able snag some photographs of those famous stilt fisherman.
 Additionally, our driver patiently waited for us while we explored Mirissa Beach, then dropped us off at Dalawella Beach (for our second visit) and waited again.

 On the way to Mirissa Beach we stopped to take pictures of the stilt fisherman posing on sticks erected from the sea.
-This traditional way of fishing isn’t really used anymore but it is a way for them to make money by charging tourists for a photograph.
+This traditional way of fishing isn’t really used anymore.
+However, it is an easy way for them to make money by charging tourists for a photograph.
 Our tuk-tuk driver warned us that this was the case and he said you shouldn’t pay more than 200 LKR ($1.30) to take a photo.

 Unfortunately, the man in charge of collecting the cash demanded 1500 LKR ($9.80) for pictures so we said “no thanks!”
 Luckily, our driver knew of a another place further along the way so, for the reasonable 200 LKR ($1.30) price tag, we were able to capture the pictures we wanted.

-Since we were visiting the southern beaches during Sri Lanka’s off season, they were pretty deserted.
-Even most of the restaurants and shops were closed.
+Visiting the southern beaches during Sri Lanka’s off season meant that they were pretty deserted.
+Even most of the restaurants and shops were shut down.